The Top 10 Best Abdominal Exercises Part 1

 • exercises used by martial artists for abdominal strength and conditioning

-• exercises used by bodybuilders that have thick, well-defined abs
+• exercises used by bodybuilders who have thick, well-defined abs

 • exercises that provide real results based on my 14 years of experience